JABaber/ST558Project/README.md

     ##
     ## 60 70 80
     ## 33 16 15

+33 berries do 60 damage, 16 berries do 70 damage, and 15 berries do 80
+damage.

+Lastly, let’s look at a two-way contingency table of Natural Gift power and firmness.
+This probably will not tell us much.

 ``` r
 # Two-way contingency table of natural gift power and firmness